cloud-gov/product/adr/pages/ADR-0001-cache.md

 Other considerations:
 - This should be a configurable option but ON by default.
+    - Discussion of the above point: Turning caching on by default is likely to decrease build time across the platform more significantly but could introduce more errors or user confusion.
+Off by default will likely have a minimal impact on build time but limit errors.
 - The cache files should be stored in the site's existing S3 bucket.
 See [further consideration here](https://github.com/cloud-gov/pages-build-container/issues/377).